-World Vision House, Opal Drive, Fox Milne, Milton Keynes, MK15 0ZR

-Tel: +44 (0) 1908 84 1000 fax: +44 (0) 1908 84 1001
+World Vision UK World Vision House, Opal Drive, Fox Milne, Milton Keynes, MK15 0ZR Tel: +44 (0) 1908 84 1000 email:info@worldvision.org.uk

 Follow us: @WorldVisionUK

 At World Vision, our focus is on helping the world's most vulnerable children overcome poverty and experience fullness of life.
 For over 70 years, we have worked together with communities - of all faiths and none - even in the most dangerous places, inspired by our Christian faith.